Type 69 tank: Development of the Type 69

 After the Sino-Soviet split, the Soviet Union withdrew its technical staff and support to China's arms industry.
 This caused China's domestic tank development to stagnate significantly.
 Sometime after 1960, the PLA tank corps and Fifth Ministry of Machine Building embarked on the development of China's first domestically developed tank.
 In 1965, development objectives were finalized and the product was named "WZ121" internally.
 In 1966, the first prototype rolled off the factory.
 However, the Cultural Revolution and its resulting chaos further impeded tank development.

 During the 1969 Sino-Soviet border conflict, the PLA was able to capture a Soviet T-62 MBT.
 The captured tank was examined and some of its components such as the Soviet Luna IR (infrared) searchlight system, were copied and integrated into the Type 69 prototype.
 After around a decade of development, the first domestically developed and produced Chinese tank was inducted into the PLA ground forces as the Type 1969 Medium Tank or Type 69 Tank for short.

-Appearance wise, the Type 69 did not differ from the Type 59 much.
+The Type 69's appearance did not differ much from that of the Type 59.
 The fume extractor on the 100mm gun was moved back slightly and there was a large IR light attached to the turret.
 There was a laser rangefinder on the gun mantlet and a smaller IR light on the commander's hatch, making it the first Chinese tank capable of fighting in the dark.
 The main upgrade in the Type 69 was in its firepower.
 The Type 69 was the first Chinese tank to be outfitted with a 100mm smoothbore gun capable of firing APFSDS rounds.
-It also had two plane gun stabilization.
-Due to these upgrades, the Type 69 was a much more battle-capable MBT than the Type 59, especially at night.
+It also had two-plane gun stabilization.
+With these upgrades the Type 69 was a much more battle-capable MBT than the Type 59, especially at night.
 It was also faster thanks to an upgraded engine.
-However, protection wise the Type 69 was essentially the same as the Type 59.
+The Type 69's protection, however, was essentially the same as the Type 59.
 Like the Type 59, it also did not have any NBC protection.

-Type 69 was incorporated into service in 1974.
-However, it was fundamentally an improved variant of the Type 59.
-The Chinese military decided to develop another second-generation main battle tank based on new technologies.
+The Type 69 was incorporated into service in 1974.
+As it was fundamentally an improved variant of the Type 59, however, the Chinese military decided to develop another second-generation main battle tank based on new technologies.
 The new tank program, also known as the Type 80, began development in 1978, built upon the foundation that was laid during the development of the Type 69 tank.